Rail transport in Indonesia: Pre-independence

-Japanese Occupation
+Japanese occupation

-After the Dutch surrendered to Japan, all Dutch railway operators on Java were accommodated in a Japanese-formed organization called Rikuyu Sokyoku.
-In addition to operating railways, this organization was also tasked with operating all types of non-military land transportation.
-The railway operator on Sumatra was not the same as on Java.
-In Sumatra, the operator was handled directly by the Japanese Navy Division/Force 21 which controlled the Malay Peninsula and Sumatra with headquarters in Singapore.
+After the Dutch surrendered to Japan, all Dutch railway operators in Java were consolidated into a Japanese-established organisation called Rikuyu Sokyoku.
+In addition to operating the railways, the organisation was responsible for other forms of non-military land transportation.
+Railways in Sumatra were administered separately by the Imperial Japanese Navy which controlled the Malay Peninsula and Sumatra from its headquarters in Singapore.

 Post-independence

-There are a number of passenger and freight rail companies in Indonesia:
+Passenger and freight railway operators in Indonesia include: